What is Texas Vision Insurance

 An ancillary vision plan is defined as one that will normally offer a discount on all covered vision expenses as long as you use a provider that is in the network.
 These ancillary vision plans are less expensive than an actual vision insurance policy and if your needs are limited, this can be a better choice.
 For example, if you only need an exam and a new set of glasses, you’ll normally be better off with one of these.

 Please note that vision insurance or a vision discount plan will not offer benefits for any major eye disease or injury.
-These are typically covered under your health insurance policy since they are considered medical in nature and can be expenses to your medical insurance policy.
-Some affected conditions that would fall under your medical insurance would be glaucoma, cataracts and any related surgeries.
+These are typically covered under your health insurance policy since they are considered medical and can be applied to your medical insurance policy.
+Some affected conditions that would fall under your medical insurance would be glaucoma, cataracts, and any related surgeries.

 Pediatric Vision insurance with regard to the ACA